4TH DISTRICT REPORT | VINCE WELLS

 If the experience in Solano County is any indication, the privateers are in for a rough ride with the public.

-Facing angry citizens and a remarkable show of unity among firefighters, chiefs and local government leaders, the Solano County Board of Supervisors rejected a planned “request-for-proposals” (RFP) to implement the privatization plan and terminated the consultant contract, rebuking the backroom dealing.
+Facing angry citizens and a remarkable show of unity among firefighters, chiefs and local government leaders, the Solano Emergency Medical Services Cooperative rejected a planned “request-for-proposals” (RFP) to implement the privatization plan and the consultant contract was ended, rebuking the backroom dealing.

 “The people of Solano County spoke loud and clear, and the supervisors listened,” said Firefighters Local 1186 President Todd Matthews.